Hey There!

 Maintenance in the fall is essential since it’s sandwiched between the hot days of summer and winter’s harsh freezing weather.
 It can be a productive time for you to complete certain tasks that are better suited for its cooler days.

-Now is a good time to look at your calendar and schedule some must-do projects over the next couple of months.
+So, check your calendar and schedule some must-do projects over the next couple of months.

 A few important ones: